marol1210/tabris-connect-migration-guide/README.md

 ## Parameterized build (release or debug)

-You can have a parameterized job that can produce development or distrubition build, depending on input variable.
+You can have a parameterized job that can produce development or distribution build, depending on input variable.
 This workflow has to be triggered manually on Github.
 Create another yaml file, named `ios-app-build-manual.yaml`.
 It will never be executed automatically, but you can trigger it from withing Githubs web UI manually.
 Use following build configuration:

 ```yaml
 name: Manual iOS app build